harshw2284/Unit-Converter/README.md

 length, weight, temperature, volume, area, speed, time, and digital storage — packaged as a Docker container.

-Built as an internship task to demonstrate containerizing a simple web
-application: a working app, a Dockerfile, an image build, and running the app consistently inside an isolated container.

 ![screenshot placeholder](#) <!-- optional: add a screenshot here -->